Understanding RC Helicopter Lift

 Speed of the rotor on collective pitch RC helicopters is also adjusted, but more as a way to control power output for a specific type of collective pitch flying.
 The majority of lift control on all collective pitch helicopters comes from adjusting the blade's angle of attack, not from the rotor speed (also referred to as head speed or rotor RPM).

-Tame normal flying for example we will usually be running lower rotor RPMs, because efficiency, docile flight characteristics, and longer flight times are preferred.
+Normal or scale flying for example we will usually be running lower rotor RPMs, because efficiency, docile flight characteristics, and longer flight times are preferred.
 Opposed to maximum head speeds used for fast & aggressive aerobatic flying (3D), when maximum power is needed over efficiency & longer flights.

 Scale RC Helicopter Flat Bottom Rotor BladesScale RC Helicopter Flat Bottom Rotor Blades

-There are RC helicopters with collective pitch that use flat bottomed or semi-symmetrical rotor blades to benefit specific areas of flight, such as auto rotations, or specific types of flying such as scale where inverted flight is not usually performed.
+There are RC helicopters with collective pitch that use flat bottomed or semi-symmetrical rotor blades to benefit specific areas of flight, such as auto rotations, or specific types of flying such as scale where inverted flight is not performed.

 So...
 If you have a collective pitch RC helicopter that won't lift off, the problem could be not having enough blade pitch, not enough rotor speed, or a combination of both!
 Common things to check: